Information for Housing developers

 To meet needs, whether being built by developers or housing associations themselves, such homes should normally incorporate the following features:

-For further information on Affordable Housing Needs and the needs of disabled and older people, please contact Tessa Paul, Housing Strategy Officer Email: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+For further information on Affordable Housing Needs and the needs of disabled and older people, please contact Tessa Paul, Housing Strategy Officer on the email address provided on this page.